Sanofi-Public/PMCB-CellBridge/README.md

   + change directory to the cellbridge directory you just cloned.
   + build the pipeline container image: `docker build -t <image_name> .`.
   + This step may take 30-45 minutes.
-* Now that you have an image, you can run the cellbridge pipeline in a container.
+* Now that you have an image, you can run the cellbridge command in a container.
 To do so, you will use the `docker run` command.
-  + to see the pipeline help options use: `docker run --rm -it <image_name> cellbridge --help`
+  + to see the pipeline help options use: `docker run --rm -it <image_name> cellbridge --help`.
-  + sharing files between the host operating system and the container requires you to bind a directory on the host to one of the container's mount points using the `-v` argument for docker.
+  + sharing files between the host operating system and the container requires you to bind a directory on the host to one of the container's mount points using the `-v` argument.
 There is one available mount points defined in the container named `data`.
   + to execute the `cellbridge` command directly inside the container use: `docker run -it --rm -v <local-path-to-data>:/data:z <image_name> cellbridge [options ...]`.

 ---